 Panama Canal Zone – June 19, 1934.

-The U.S. Supreme Court held that the Volstead Act had become null and unenforceable upon repeal of the 18th Amendment.
-Therefore, prosecutions that had not led to conviction before the date of Repeal could not proceed.
+The U.S. Supreme Court held that the Volstead Act had become null and unenforceable upon Repeal.
+So prosecutions that had not led to conviction before the date of Repeal could not proceed.

 The mockingbird had made it to Mars.
 But temperance activists vowed to continue the fight.8